 The 14-year-old company is the latest episode in what really has been a ‘colourful’ career for the man who started out as an entertainment industry tax lawyer.
 He was splattered by a 1996 suspension from the bar in California after one of a string of financial irregularities which dogged him throughout the 1990s.
-In 1999, his abrupt departure from InterPublic prompted a former colleague to describe him as “a flashy character who people could run out of patience with.
+In 1999, his abrupt departure from InterPublic prompted a former colleague to describe him in the UK’s Marketing Week magazine as “a flashy character who people could run out of patience with.
 He is the sort of person with 18 mobile phones and private jets everywhere.
 Somewhere, he has overstepped the mark.
 This is a hugely political situation, and it looks like Kassan is a casualty, either through his own dealings or not.”

 But that all changed in 2003 with MediaLink whose deal-making is characterised by Kassan’s favourite lyrics from the hit Broadway musical Hamilton: